verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 # ----   EOF      ----
 ```

-For more details, see the [Fluentd plugins](https://github.com/verrazzano/fluentd-kubernetes-daemonset/tree/oracle-build-from-source-v1.12/docker-image/v1.12/oraclelinux-elasticsearch7/plugins) folder.
+For more details, see the [Fluentd plugins](https://github.com/verrazzano/fluentd-kubernetes-daemonset/tree/oracle-build-from-source-v1.14/docker-image/v1.14/oraclelinux-elasticsearch7/plugins) folder.

 ## Fluentd DaemonSet
 Verrazzano deploys a Fluentd DaemonSet which runs one Fluentd replica per node in the `verrazzano-system` namespace.
-Each instance pulls logs from the node's `/var/log/containers` directory and writes them to the target OpenSearch index.
-The index name is based on the namespace associated with the record, using this format: `verrazzano-namespace-<record namespace>`.
+Each instance pulls logs from the node's `/var/log/containers` directory and writes them to the target OpenSearch data stream.
+Verrazzano system applications receive special handling, and write their logs to the `verrazzano-system` data stream.
+Verrazzano application logs are exported to a data stream based on the application's namespace, following this format: `verrazzano-application-<application namespace>`.

 For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to OpenSearch.
-The index used is named `verrazzano-namespace-verrazzano-system` because the VMI runs in the `verrazzano-system` namespace.

-The same approach is used for both system and application logs.
+The logs are exported
+to the `verrazzano-system` data stream, because `vmi-system-kibana` is a Verrazzano system application.
+For a non-system application, if it is in the `myapp` namespace,
+its logs will be exported to the `verrazzano-application-myapp` data stream.

 ## OpenSearch
-Verrazzano creates an OpenSearch deployment as the store and search engine for the logs processed by Fluentd.
+Verrazzano creates an OpenSearch cluster as the store and search engine for the logs processed by Fluentd.
 Records written by Fluentd can be queried using the OpenSearch REST API.

-For example, you can use `curl` to get all of the OpenSearch indexes.
+For example, you can use `curl` to get all of the OpenSearch data streams.
 First, you must get the password for the `verrazzano` user and the host for the VMI OpenSearch.
 ```
 $ PASS=$(kubectl get secret \
     --namespace verrazzano-system verrazzano \